 Fiscal Service can process U.S. dollar payments electronically to foreign recipients through ITS.gov but not via check.
 When an invoice or bill requires payment in U.S. dollars, ensure that the request includes all the information needed by the foreign bank.

 Be aware, some countries have strict local currency regulations or foreign exchange controls that prohibit exporters from receiving or accepting payment in local currency for purchase of items to be exported.
-Before scheduling payments, agencies should ask vendors if they may be paid in their local currency.
+Before scheduling payments, federal entities should ask vendors if they may be paid in their local currency.

 30125.40—Submitting a SF 1166 Request

-Agencies should contact Fiscal Service to request SF 1166 and to review their payment and currency requirements before submitting the request.
+Federal entities should contact Fiscal Service to request SF 1166 and to review their payment and currency requirements before submitting the request.
 To request this information, contact the Fiscal Service ITS.gov staff by calling 816-414-2100.
 The Fiscal Service ITS.gov staff will provide the mailing address when requested.
-Agencies can submit SF 1166 for processing via an overnight mail service to allow the agency to track the signed payment request document.
+Federal entities can submit SF 1166 for processing via an overnight mail service to allow the federal entity to track the signed payment request document.
 The original SPS SF 1166 signed by the CO must be mailed; Fiscal Service does not accept copies or duplicates.

 30125.50—Rejecting a SF 1166